 - West Kootenay(Trail, Castlegar, Rossland, Nelson), British Columbia

-Because machine operators are classified at NOC skill level B as well as in demand in New Brunswick and Prince Edward Island, you may be eligible to apply for your Canadian visa under The Atlantic Immigration Pilot.
+Because machine operators are classified at TEER level 2 as well as in demand in New Brunswick and Prince Edward Island, you may be eligible to apply for your Canadian visa under The Atlantic Immigration Pilot.
 It is a community-driven employer-specific pilot that assists skilled workers to immigrate to Canada if they have a valid job offer in one of the participating provinces.

-We Have the Tools to Help You Immigrate to Canada
+Equipping you With the Tools to Immigrate to Canada Today

-When you choose to use our expert and government trusted services, you will receive:
+When you choose to use our expertise and government-trusted services, you will receive

 - An in-depth eligibility assessment

-- Guidance on which of 70+ immigration programs and visas to choose from;
+- Guidance on which of 100+ immigration programs and visas to choose from

 - A review and submission of all application forms and documentation; as well as

 - Support through every step of the application process